- Streamlining the approval processes

-About half of the 190 economies surveyed in 2015/2016 charge security deposits to customers as a guarantee against nonpayment of future electricity bills.
+About half of the 190 economies surveyed in 2016/2017 charge security deposits to customers as a guarantee against nonpayment of future electricity bills.
 Security deposits are particularly common in Latin America and the Caribbean, and in Sub-Saharan Africa.
-While they average about $10,000, they can run as high as $40,000 in the Bahamas (3).
+At the global level, the average amount for the security deposit is approximately (3).

 Figure 1 - Utilities in Sub-Sarahan Africa with lower cost recovery rates are more likely to charge security deposits

 Because most utilities hold the deposit until the end of the contract and repay it without interest, this requirement represents a substantial financial burden on small and medium-size businesses, especially those facing credit constraints.
-In the Central African Republic a medium-size company effectively grants the utility an interest-free credit of about 1,400% of income per capita—and meanwhile is prevented from putting the money to a more productive use.
-Because security deposits are supposed to protect utilities against the risk of nonpayment, it is not surprising that they are more likely to be charged in economies where utilities cannot count on efficient court systems (4).
+In the Central African Republic a medium-size company effectively grants the utility an interest-free credit of about 600% of income per capita—meanwhile is prevented from putting the money to a more productive use.
+Considering that security deposits are supposed to protect utilities against the risk of nonpayment, it is not surprising that deposits are more likely to be charged in economies where utilities cannot count on efficient court systems (4).
 But utilities might charge security deposits not only to protect themselves against financial losses from delinquent customers, but also to improve their cash flow.
-Analysis of a sample of 24 utilities in Sub-Saharan Africa in 2010 found that those with a lower cost recovery ratio are more likely to charge a security deposit (figure 1) (5).
+In 2010, an analysis of a sample of 24 utilities in Sub-Saharan Africa found that those with a lower cost recovery ratio are more likely to charge a security deposit (figure 1) (5).